-The current electronic reporting systems have a required shut down time from December 31st at 6pm EST to January 1st 2pm EST to reset the system for the next year.
-By consolidating the reporting system downtimes, impacts can be reduced on other electronic programs in an online system.
-A calendar year fishing year would reduce administrative burden and system downtime as the Wreckfish ITQ program moves towards an electronic reporting system.
-Additional system downtimes may affect all programs in the online system which currently include Gulf of Mexico Red Snapper IFQ, Gulf of Mexico Grouper-Tilefish IFQ, Highly Migratory Species' Bluefin Tuna IBQ, and law enforcement's ability to enter Turtle Excluder Device reports.
+The current SE Catch Share Online System has a required shut down time from December 31st at 6pm EST to January 1st 2pm EST to reset the system for the next calendar year.
+Consolidating the ITQ program reset time frame with the existing SE Catch Share programs' reset time frame will reduce impacts on participants in all programs.
+A calendar year fishing year would reduce administrative burden and system downtime as the Wreckfish ITQ program moves towards an online system.
+Additional system downtimes may affect all programs in the SE Catch Share Online System which currently include Gulf of Mexico Red Snapper IFQ, Gulf of Mexico Grouper-Tilefish IFQ, , and law enforcement's Turtle Excluder Device reports.

 Regardless of the alternative selected, this action is not anticipated to have negative biological impacts on wreckfish.
-Neither alternatives would modify the fishery in such a way that it would result in impacts to wreckfish, other affected species or protected species.
+Neither alternative would modify the fishery in such a way that it would result in impacts to wreckfish, co-occurring species or protected species.